Doctor of Education (Ed.D.) in Educational Leadership

 Montana Administrative Licensure

 All students pursuing a Montana Administrative License at the same time as a Doctor of Education in Educational Leadership must complete the State of Montana's Field Experience requirements.
 A detailed description of these requirements can be found at The Department of Educational Leadership - Field Experiences.
+If you wish to initiate endorsement paperwork, contact the Department of Educational Leadership.

 The dissertation, which is required for all doctoral students, follows the completion and pass of the comprehensive exams.
 The student must select a consenting dissertation chair.
 Under the direction of the dissertation chair, the dissertation proposal will be developed.
 In consultation with the dissertation chair, the student will form a dissertation committee consisting of a minimum of five members.
 There are specific Graduate School dissertation requirements.
 The student is responsible for following these requirements.
 The dissertation chair is the primary person to direct the research and the student must work closely with that individual to complete the dissertation process.